Mary Leakey: Life

 Through Caton Thompson, an English archaeologist, Mary met Louis Leakey, who was in need of an illustrator for his book Adam's Ancestors (1934).
 While she was doing that work they became romantically involved.
 Leakey was still married and his son Collin had just been born when they moved in with each other.
 They married after Frida Leakey divorced him in 1936.
 This ruined his career at Cambridge University.

 Mary and Louis Leakey had three sons: Jonathan, born in 1940, Richard in 1944, and Philip in 1949.
 Their fourth child, a daughter, died as a baby.
 The three boys received much of their early childhood care at various anthropological sites and, whenever possible, the Leakeys excavated and explored as a family.
 The children accompanied them to various work sites, with dig becoming a family endeavour.
 The boys grew up with the same love of freedom that their parents had become accustomed to.
 Mary would not even allow guests to shoo away the pet hyraxes that helped themselves to food and drink at the dinner table.
 In her autobiography, she rarely mentioned her pregnancies or the difficulties she faced while raising children in Kenya.
 She smoked a lot, first cigarettes and then cigars, and usually dressed as though completing an excavation.

 While her husband was alive, they published many joint findings.
 However, her contributions were often credited to her husband.
 Louis Leakey died on 1 October 1972 of a heart attack.
-Mary Leakey continued with the family's archaeological work, becoming a respected figure in paleoanthropology of her own right.
+Mary Leakey continued with the family's archaeological work, becoming a respected figure in paleoanthropology in her own right.
 Her son, Richard Leakey, also decided to become a paleoanthropologist, and Mary helped him begin his career.
-Her two sons, Jonathan and Philip Leakey, pursued other interests.
+Her other two sons, Jonathan and Philip Leakey, pursued other interests.